njhdunn/msi-container-tutorial/_episodes/02-running-containers.md

 ---

 ## Apptainer is a Module at MSI
 MSI provides a modulefile for Singularity and Apptainer.
-Currently we provide this module under both naming conventions, so you can load either of them by running the equivalent commands:
+Currently we provide this module under both naming conventions, so you can load it by running either of the equivalent commands:

 ```bash
 module load apptainer